everestial/phase-extender/docs/READme.md

 <br>

 # Recursive application of haplotype phase extension
-  - ***phase-Extender maynot be able to prepare a full length phased haplotype in one run.*** This is not the limitation but rather a intended feature in this tool.
+  - ***phase-Extender may not be able to prepare a full length phased haplotype in one run.*** This is not the limitation but rather an intended feature in this tool.
 The reason is to provide flexibility and allow the user to control phase extension.
-A controllable haplotype extension is largely required for phase extension in emerging research model owing to smaller genotype samples, absence of reference panel and higher heterozygosity in the genome.\
+A controllable haplotype extension is largely required for phase extension in emerging research models owing to few genotype samples, absence of reference panel and heterozygosity in the genome.\
   - The main idea is to first run **phase-Extender** with higher `log2Odds cut off` for several samples.
-Then merge the output of each sample to run another round of **phase extension** with concessive (lower) `log2Odds cut off`.
+Then merge the output of each sample to run another round of **phase extension** with lower `log2Odds cut off`.
 When applied recursively we reduce the number of haplotypes and increase the length of haplotypes in each run.
-  - To achieve full genomewide haplotype phasing there should be enough haplotype blocks (from other samples) bridging the haplotype breakpoint in the sample of interest.
+  - To achieve genome wide haplotype phasing there should be enough haplotype blocks (from other samples) bridging the haplotype breakpoint in the sample of interest.
   - So, controllable haplotype extension is a novel feature intended in **phase-Extender**.
 A full length recursive phase extension is illustrated in this link [phase Extender on recursive mode](some website??) using the bash script. **(coming soon !)**